 In the past several years this area has become a world-class locale for fluorescent minerals and deeply tenebrescent sodalite hackmanite.

-I specialize in fluorescent minerals
+--We specialize in fluorescent minerals from this remote locale--

 One aspect of the fluorescent mineral hobby I enjoy is field collecting.
 I take every opportunity to visit a new collecting locale.
 Over the years I've visited some very unique places, and have learned quite a bit about the local geology.
 Locality reports posted here are from my own travels, or written by friends most likely on the same trip.

 From 2001 to 2011 I arranged Fluorescent Mineral Tours for groups.
 Several pages describe many of the new minerals, the geology, and new localities I found on my trips to Greenland and the Ilimaussaq Complex.

 Fluorescent mineral photography is a challenge.
 People (and cameras) usually take pictures of well-lit scenes and rarely have to worry about overexposing an image.
 When photographing fluorescent minerals the game is changed dramatically.
 The camera now has to capture vividly glowing, saturated colors in a dark room.
 Cameras just aren't designed to do this.

 Minerals that "glow" under ultraviolet light are fluorescent minerals.
 These ultraviolet lights - shortwave, midwave, and longwave - illuminate the fluorescent mineral hobby.
 White light mineral displays are always well lit with bright lights, offering a beautiful range of colors that makes them attractive to collectors.
 But some minerals have a unique property - a hidden rainbow of color that is only revealed using special ultraviolet lights.
 Though UV light is invisible to the human eye, these special "fluorescent minerals" react to the UV light by releasing visible light, "glowing" in every color of the rainbow.
 This property is known as luminescence, or fluorescence.